Phase Transitions and Critical Phenomena

 Phase Transitions and Critical Phenomena is a 20-volume series of books, comprising review articles on phase transitions and critical phenomena, published during 1972-2001.
 It is "considered the most authoritative series on the topic".

 Volumes 1-6 were edited by Cyril Domb and Melville S. Green, and after Green's death, volumes 7-20 were edited by Domb and Joel Lebowitz.

 Volume 4 was never published.
 Volume 5 was published in two volumes, as 5A and 5B.

+The first volume was praised for its coherent approach.
+While praised for its sound theoretical approach, the first volume remained at considerable distance from being able to explain experimental results in things like structural phase transitions.

+The second volume was praised for being well written, and was suggested as a standard reference.
+The third volume was also suggested as an index for researchers.